Claudiu-Meiu/Psychological-Testing-App/README.md

 To package for both Windows and Linux at once: `npm run package:all`

 Once the packaging process is complete, you can find the executable files in the `release-builds` directory.
 This directory contains the packaged applications that you can distribute and run on your systems.

+## Windows Installer

+For Windows users, there is an installer available that simplifies the setup process.
+The installer includes options to install the necessary dependencies, such as Node.js and MongoDB.

+## Running the Server After Cloning

+If you clone the project instead of using the installer, you will need to manually install Node.js and MongoDB on your system.
+After installing these dependencies, you can start the server by running the following command in the console: `npm run server`